warlock-labs/noether/README.md

    structures into a logically consistent framework.
 It aims to create composable libraries and APIs based on algebraic classifications.

 These libraries demonstrate the power and utility of representing algebraic structures in programming languages.
-Noether builds upon their ideas, aiming to provide a comprehensive and ergonomic framework for working with algebraic structures in Rust.
+Nœther builds upon their ideas, aiming to provide a comprehensive and ergonomic framework for working with algebraic structures in Rust.